 This is my blog and website.
 You can find out more about it and me here.
 My main research interests are climate science and the necessary underpinning software engineering, data science, computer science, and compute and storage architectures.
 Keep up to date using my feed.

-My last few blog items (there might be more recent talks, see below):
+My last few blog items (given my blog is quiet nowadays, there might be more recent talks, see below):

 My last few signifant talks were:

 - When (and how) should a simulation be FAIR?

 (at Earthcube - What about Data?, Boulder via Hangout, May 2020)

 (at The UM User's Workshop 2019 - Next Generation Modellin Systems, Exeter, June, 2019)

 - Data Systems at Scale